Sherry112/Burger-Builder/README.md

+The website can be accessed with [LIVE BURGER BUILDER](https://burger-builder-3f411.web.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>